-I know that when you come to live in Spain you want to learn Spanish and that you are planning on taking some languages classes (maybe at a language school?) to get ahead, but I want you to know that is not the only way to learn a language!
-In addition, I think it is important that you keep in mind that learning a language is like a roller coaster and living in a non-native language is hard—so just try to do your best and don’t get down on yourself.
+We know that when you come to live in Spain you are planning to learn Spanish and that you are considering taking some language classes (maybe at a language school?) to get ahead.
+That’s fantastic and we won’t advise you against it.
+However, we also want you to know that classes are not the only way to learn a language!
+Additionally, we think it is important that you keep in mind that learning a language is like a roller coaster and living in a non-native language is hard—so just try to do your best and don’t get down on yourself.

 Bonus tip: If the course is something that mainly Spaniards sign up for it will be extra beneficial for your language learning.